Covid-19 Pandemic Timeline Fast Facts

 June 18, 2022 – The CDC recommends Covid-19 vaccines for children as young as 6 months.

-August 31, 2022 – The FDA authorizes updated Covid-19 vaccine booster shots from Moderna and Pfizer.
+August 31, 2022 – The FDA authorizes updated Covid-19 shots from Moderna and Pfizer.
 Both are bivalent vaccines that combine the companies’ original vaccine with one that targets the BA.4 and BA.5 Omicron sublineages.
-The CDC signs off on the updated booster shots the following day.
+The CDC signs off on the updated shots the following day.

 May 5, 2023 – WHO says Covid-19 is no longer a global health emergency.